 At the adults-only pool grown-ups can keep cool in peace on in-pool loungers and enjoy poolside pampering in wooden cabanas (for a daily fee which includes drinks).
 A family-friendly pool includes a hot tub for parents, and both are surrounded by cushioned loungers and Yucatecan hammocks.

-The hotel’s emphasis on wellness taps a rich vein of Mayan tradition, with many treatments based on ancient techniques and practices.
-Choose from honey wraps to crystal healing to cacao scrubs, as well as a good old-fashioned pummelling.
-They also offer classes in aerial yoga, chromatic breathing and reiki circles.
+Sana Spa's emphasis on wellness taps a rich vein of Mayan tradition, with many treatments based on ancient techniques and practices.
+Choose from honey wraps to crystal healing to cacao scrubs, as well as a good old-fashioned pummelling. but treatments aren't all that's on offer here, there's also a sauna, clay room, sound room and outdoor plunge pool.
+You're also welcome to book an ariel yoga, chromatic breathing or reiki circles class.

 Leave your ego at home; you’ll want to lose yourself here.

-A pared-down spa menu is available for in-room beauty treatments; accessible guest rooms include mobility features and widened doorways.
+A pared-down spa menu is available for in-room beauty treatments.

 The hotel accommodates pets in all rooms for a fee (Studios: US$150, Suites: US$200).
 There’s a maximum of two pets a room, and each must be less than 18kg.
 You get a free kit for your fur baby at check-in, too, which includes a bed, water and food dish.
 See more pet-friendly hotels in Riviera Maya.